kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 **Note:** Additional annotations, e.g. region/domain scoping, filter clusters in the ClusterSet, routing mode configuration, etc. and potentially adding an InferencePoolExport resource may be considered in the future.

+#### InferencePool Status

+A TBD InferencePool parent condition type will be introduced to surface status of the exported InferencePool.
+An implementation MUST set this status condition to `True` when the annotated InferencePool has been exported to all member clusters of the ClusterSet and `False` for all other reasons.
+When the export annotation is removed from the InferencePool, an implementation MUST remove this condition type.

 #### InferencePoolImport

 A cluster-local, controller-managed resource that represents an imported InferencePool.
 It primarily communicates a relationship between an exported